 Symptoms of pseudo-pregnancy include a maternal behavior, nesting tendencies, vomiting, lactation, restlessness and an enlargement of the mammary glands.

 These changes in behavior are again a result of hormonal changes and may occur even if a dam has not been mated.

 There is also the occasional bitch who encounters problems with breeding.

-Should your bitch show no signs of swelling and only little discharge, consider checking her thyroid levels and starting her on thyroid supplements.
+Should your bitch show no signs of swelling and only a little discharge, consider checking her thyroid levels.
+She may need to get started on thyroid supplements.

 If distance constrains you from breeding your dam with the sire of your choice, say hello to artificial insemination.

 Artificial insemination is an alternative form of breeding your dam with elite bloodlines.